w3c/media-wg/meetings/2021-08-10-Media_Working_Group_Teleconference-agenda.md

 * MSE First Public Working Draft status - wolenetz

+> What set of features should be included in the Editors' Draft, to be ready to publish FPWD? - e.g, codec switching, MSE in Worker, play through unbuffered time ranges?

 ### Media Working Group Teleconference - 2021-08-10

 | Location | Date & Time |